hnakamur/rustc-deb/src/doc/trpl/pointers.md

 It prints `13`.

 That's it!
 That's all pointers are: they point to some memory location.
 Not much else to them.
-Now that we've discussed the 'what' of pointers, let's talk about the 'why.'
+Now that we've discussed the *what* of pointers, let's talk about the *why*.

 ## Pointer uses